 Another challenge Marcia has found in her advocacy work is “accepting the fact that the path toward providing a stable and safe home environment for the children is not without detours and backtracking.
 It sometimes seems like a puzzle without a solution, but you just don’t give up.”

-Marcia believes being a CASA has helped her to have more compassion for people and their specific challenges and circumstances.
+Marcia believes being a CASA has helped her have more compassion for people and their specific challenges and circumstances.
 She has become more aware of the struggle people have trying to do the right thing, but sometimes failing over and over.
 She stated, “I have discovered you cannot always make lemonade when life hands you lemons.
-I think all children need at least one adult who can give them undivided attention, demonstrate an interest in their life, and listen to them in a respectful way.
-If because of specific circumstances a parent cannot do this, it benefits the child to have someone who is willing to step in and give that child the time and attention he/she needs.”
+I think all children need at least one adult who can give them undivided attention, demonstrate an interest in their lives, and listen to them in a respectful way.
+If because of specific circumstances parents cannot do this, it benefits the children to have someone who is willing to step in and give them the time and attention they need.”